serverless-nextjs/serverless-next.js/packages/libs/lambda/README.md

 ## Deployment

+We want to empower you to own your own infrastructure code so as to give you the most flexibility for your requirements, so we provide a reference zero-config deployer, which you can easily override resource configurations:

+* (WIP) CDK for Terraform deployer.
+We have created a reference deployer that allows you to deploy with minimal configuration, and allows you to easily override any resource configuration (e.g S3 bucket names, Lambda memory/timeouts, etc.).
+Deployments are managed by Terraform, and you can manage deployment state locally or via a number of backends (Terraform, AWS S3, etc.)

-(WIP) We will provide a simple lightweight CDK deployer which you can extend, or you can use this as a standalone builder/packager and bring your own deployment logic.
+Alternatively, you can use this as a standalone builder and bring your own deployment logic.

 ## Limitations